Accused of Wrongdoing at Work: What to Do

 Present Your Best Self

-There's an old saying: There's always two sides to every story, then there's the truth.
+There's an old saying: There are always two sides to every story, then there's the truth.
 So if you've just received that heart-pounding call from HR, how can you present your perspective in the most positive light?
 After all, here's what could be on the line:

 - your promotability within the company